-- 1. Shri Pankaj Gaur and Shri Ram Bahadur Singh, Directors would retire by rotation at the ensuing Annual General Meeting and, being eligible, they offer themselves for re-appointment.
-Shri V.K.
-Jain passed away during the year and he ceased to be a Director of the Company w.e.f.
-17th September, 2020.
-Shri S.D.M.
-Nagpal, Shri R.K.
-Pandey and R.K.
-Singh, independent Directors of the Company were retired on 29th September, 2020 as their 2nd term of appointment was completed.
+- 1. Shri Pankaj Gaur and Smt Manju Sharma, Directors would retire by rotation at the ensuing Annual General Meeting and, being eligible, they offer themselves for re-appointment.
 Shri K.V.
-Rajendran and Shri Suresh Chand Rathi were appointed as Additional Directors in the capacity of non-executive Independent Directors by the Board w.e.f 12th November, 2020. - 2.
-During the year under report, the Board Meet 4 times, the details whereof are given in Report on Corporate Governance.
-The meetings of Board of Directors were held on 29.06.2020, 15.09.2020, 12.11.2020 and 13.02.2021. - All Independent Directors have given declaration that they meet the criteria of independence as laid down under Section 149(6) of the Companies Act, 2013 and Regulation 16(1)(b) and 25(1) of the SEBI (Listing Obligations and Disclosure Requirements) Regulations, 2015. - 4.
+Rajendran and Shri Suresh Chand Rathi were appointed as Directors in the capacity of non-executive Independent Directors at the AGM held on 29.09.2021.
+Shri R.B Singh, Director submitted resignation and he ceased to be a Director w.e.f 06.10.2021 and Shri S.D.
+Nailwal was appointed as Additional Director in the capacity of non-executive and non-independent Director of the Company by the Board w.e.f 11.10.2021. - 2.
+During the year under report, the Board Meet 6 times, the details whereof are given in Report on Corporate

+Governance.
+The meetings of Board of Directors were held on 27.05.2021, 26.06.2021, 14.08.2021,11.10.2021, 13.11.2021 and 14.02.2022.

+- All Independent Directors have given declaration that they meet the criteria of independence as laid down under Section 149(6) of the Companies Act, 2013 and Regulation 16(1)(b) and 25(1) of the SEBI (Listing Obligations and Disclosure Requirements) Regulations, 2015. - 4.
 Pursuant to the provisions of the Companies Act, 2013 and SEBI (LODR) Regulations, 2015, the Board has carried out an annual performance evaluation of its own performance, the Directors individually as well as the evaluation of the Committees constituted by it.
-The manner in which the formal annual evaluation has been carried out has been explained in the Report on
+The manner in which the formal annual evaluation has been carried out has been explained in the Report on Corporate Governance. - 5.
+The Board has on the recommendation of the Nomination & Remuneration Committee adopted a policy for selection and appointment of Directors, Senior Management and their remuneration.
+Brief features of the said Policy are: - Nomination and Remuneration Committee shall formulate the criteria for determining qualifications, positive attributes and independence of Director; - Nomination and Remuneration Committee shall identify persons who are qualified to become Director and persons who may be appointed in Key Managerial and Senior Management Position;

-Corporate Governance.

-- 5. The Board has on the recommendation of the Nomination & Remuneration Committee adopted a policy for selection and appointment of Directors, Senior Management and their remuneration.
-Brief features of the said Policy are: - Nomination and Remuneration Committee shall formulate the criteria for determining qualifications, positive attributes and independence of Director; - Nomination and Remuneration Committee shall identify persons who are qualified to become Director and persons who may be appointed in Key Managerial and Senior Management Position; - c) While selecting Independent Directors, the Nomination and Remuneration Committee shall identify persons of integrity who possess relevant expertise and experience required for the position; - d) Non-executive/Independent Director may receive remuneration by way of sitting fees for attending meetings of Board or Committee thereof, as amount as may be approved by the Board of Directors within the limits prescribed under the Companies Act, 2013 and the rules made thereunder, provided that the amount of such fees shall not exceed Rs.
+- While selecting Independent Directors, the Nomination and Remuneration Committee shall identify persons of integrity who possess relevant expertise and experience required for the position; - d) Non-executive/Independent Director may receive remuneration by way of sitting fees for attending meetings of Board or Committee thereof, as amount as may be approved by the Board of Directors within the limits prescribed under the Companies Act, 2013 and the rules made thereunder, provided that the amount of such fees shall not exceed Rs.
 One lakh per meeting of the Board or Committee or such amount as may be prescribed by the Central Government from time to time.
-The sitting fee for Independent Directors and Women Directors shall not be less than the sitting fee payable to other Directors; - e) An Independent Director shall not be entitled to any stock option of the Company; - f) Other employees of the Company shall be paid remuneration as per the Company's HR policies.
+The sitting fee for Independent Directors and Women Directors shall not be less than the sitting fee payable to other Directors; - An Independent Director shall not be entitled to any stock option of the Company; - f) Other employees of the Company shall be paid remuneration as per the Company's HR policies.
 The breakup of the pay scale and quantum of perquisites including employer's contribution to PF, pension scheme, medical expenses, etc. shall be as per the Company's HR Policy.